dferrell30/entra-phish-resistant-mfa/README.md

 - Token theft and replay

 Phishing-resistant MFA (FIDO2, Windows Hello for Business, Certificate-based auth) eliminates these attack paths by binding authentication to the device and origin.

+## ⚠️ Why This Matters (ADD THIS — before your guide)

+👉 This goes BEFORE everything you already wrote

+## 🚨 The Problem (ADD)

+Explain:

+MFA fatigue
+AiTM attacks

+## 🛡️ The Solution (ADD)

+Explain:

+Authentication strengths
+FIDO2 / WHfB

 This guide shows how to enforce phishing-resistant MFA in Microsoft Entra using Conditional Access.